Skip to Content

 • Sift together the flour, salt and baking soda; set aside.

-• Cream together the butter, sugar, peanut butter and brown sugar until fluffy.
+• Cream together the butter, peanut butter, and sugars until fluffy.

 • Beat in the egg, vanilla and milk.
 Add the flour mixture; mix well.